-- Voters may update his or her signature on file in the statewide voter registration system at any time by completing a Voter Registration Application. - All signature updates for use in verifying absentee/mail and provisional ballots must be received at the Supervisor of Elections office no later than the start of the canvassing of absentee/mail ballots by the canvassing board.
+- Voters may update his or her signature on file in the statewide voter registration system at any time by completing a Voter Registration Application. - All signature updates for use in verifying vote-by-mail and provisional ballots must be received at the Supervisor of Elections office no later than the start of the canvassing of the ballots by the canvassing board.
+(See Section 98.077, Florida Statutes)